mohammed-dev-stack/ai-workflow-orchestrator/backend/README.md

 - [ ] Add automated tests (unit + integration) and a CI pipeline.
 - [ ] Resolve the token-storage documentation mismatch with the frontend repository (HttpOnly cookie vs. `sessionStorage`).
 - [ ] Document the validation library and strategy in use.
-- [ ] Define and document the error-response contract.
+- [ ] Define and document the error-response contract, including how Prisma errors are translated for clients.

 ## Contributing Guide